Undergraduate BA (Hons)

 Broadcast Journalism

-This module introduces you to more advanced techniques in editing and camerawork, live reporting and studio skills across radio and television.
-You will develop your editorial and creative skills in producing radio and TV feature packages by working in our state-of-the-art studios.
+This module introduces you to more advanced techniques in editing and camerawork, live reporting and studio skills across radio, TV and online platforms.
+You will develop your editorial and creative skills in producing radio and TV feature packages by working in our industry-standard studios.

 Sports Newsroom